-Since our founding in 1867, the USC School of Law has educated thousands of lawyers.
+Since our founding in 1867, the University of South Carolina School of Law has educated thousands of lawyers.
 In fact, our proudest accomplishments come from our outstanding alumni, who have used their law degrees to pursue justice, fight for the afflicted, and make the world a better place.
 You can read their stories on this website and witness their impact across our state and throughout the country.

 We'd also like to acknowledge our faculty, who have been the beating heart of this school from the very beginning.
 These educators, many of whom are also frequently-cited subject matter experts, really go above and beyond to model professionalism in practice.

-As we celebrate the past, we also want to make room to think about the future of USC School of Law.
-We're excited that our anniversary year coincides with a fresh start in a new location.
-Our brand new, state of the art building boasts mock courtrooms, new classrooms, and plenty of study space with natural light.
+As we celebrate the past, we also want to make room to think about the future of South Carolina Law.
+In 2017, we celebrated both our 150th anniversary and our new home, a state of the art building that boasts mock courtrooms, new classrooms, and plenty of study space with natural light.
 We understand that the practice of law is changing with the advent of new technologies, and we believe our new building will facilitate learning for the next generation of lawyers.

 The School of Law is established as one of ten academic schools, when South Carolina College is converted into the University of South Carolina.

-The Law School celebrates its sesquicentennial anniversary and moves into a new building on Gervais Street in downtown Columbia.
+The School of Law celebrates its sesquicentennial anniversary and moves into a new building on Gervais Street in downtown Columbia.